racker/salus-docs/proposals/test-monitor.md

 - The operation would be initiated by a REST POST operation very similar to a monitor create operation
 - The REST operation would block until the results are available or a timeout is reached.
 The timeout can be pre-determined by the system.
 - When completed normally, the response of the operation would be one or more sets of metrics (see ["Variants"](#variants), below)
-- When some resources complete normally, but some do not, the status code of the response should indicate a failure but the response body should contain the normal metrics contents for the resources that succeeded and error indications for those that failed.
+- When some resources complete normally, but some do not, the status code of the response should indicate a status of 207 and the response body should contain the normal metrics contents for the resources that succeeded and error indications for those that failed.
     - When the agent execution fails, the response body should include as much detail about the failure as possible.
 The goal would be to assist the user with correcting their monitor configuration to be valid for the selected resource(s).
 - When timed out, the status code and response body would indicate which aspect of the operation timed out, such as the agent execution or a system level timeout